LOG IN TO READ THE ANNOTATED BIBLIOGRAPHYINTRODUCTION

 Realizing these benefits requires new techniques for managing shared data in the cloud, fault-tolerant computation, service composition, scheduling, metering and billing, protecting privacy, communication, and, more generally, sharing resources among applications under the control of diverse organizations.
 The research community is stepping up to meet these challenges, as are a number of high-tech companies.
 This collection of papers highlights some early efforts in what is sure to be a productive area of innovation for years to come.

-The following is a list of topics and associated published papers that focus on cloud computing.
+The following is a list of topics and associated published papers that can be read to learn more about cloud computing.
 Each topic starts with a set of questions that may be of interest to both researchers and practitioners.
 The listed papers do not necessarily answer all of these questions, but were selected because they provide insights and introduce new relevant technologies.